Advice from Coalition Schools

 You might also be asked for letters of recommendation – and you may be wondering what those are and why you need them.
 Well, we’re here to tell you everything you need to know!

-Everything You Need to Know about Admissions Deadlines
+Everything You Need to Know About Admissions Deadlines

 As a high school student, you are all too familiar with deadlines: essay due Jan.
 15, lab report due Feb.
 2, final project due April 30.
 These are firm dates when you submit your materials and — phew! —you’re done.